Home and School Links (Home and School Association)

 Extra Curricular Activities

 At Helmsley School, we are able to offer a wide range of clubs and activities to suit all tastes.
 Clubs are open to both Key Stages One and Two where appropriate, enabling clubs to be a reasonable size for the activities involved.
-Examples of after-school clubs that have operated are football, netball, art and craft, chess and board games, drama, dance, ICT, French, rounders, cricket, gymnastics, softball, etc.
+Examples of after-school clubs that have operated are football, netball, art and craft, chess and board games, drama, dance, ICT, yoga, rounders, cricket, gymnastics, judo etc.